How Do You Help Pickleball Players?

 Do You Belong to a Pickleball Club?

 Yes, I’m a member of the Bellingham Pickleball Club of Bellingham, Washington.
-I currently serve as an At Large board member facilitating design of a club skill development strategy and plan.
-Plus, I’m fortunate to play with a talented group of advanced players at Birch Bay Village in Birch Bay, Washington.
+As well, I have the good fortune of playing with a very talented group of advanced players (from both sides of the border) at Birch Bay Village in Birch Bay, Washington.

 How Can I Get in Touch With You?